TECHNOLOGY @ CLARK

 Clark Account and Email

-All Clark students get a Clark Account, which grants access to network resources and an email account.
+All Clark students get a Clark Account, which grants access to network resources and a Clark email address/mailbox.

 - Recommended computer specifications